syed-Aayeez/Contracts.ai/README.md

 # Contracts.ai
-This consist of AI powered Note book LLM application
+This consist of AI powered Note book LLM application.
+Please give your gemini api key to access the application.